-Langma School of Languages is the best foreign language institute offering Japanese language programmes.
-Our institute is a pioneer of Japanese language training globally.
+- Langma School of Languages is the best foreign language institute offering Japanese language programmes globally.
+Our institute is a pioneer of Japanese language training.
 Our dedicated teachers help students to prepare “Japanese Language Proficiency Test” (JLPT) and NAT Test.
 JLPT is conducted by the Japanese Government throughout the world on the first Sunday of July and December every year.
 NAT Test is conducted by Senmon Kyouiku Publishing House, Tokyo.

 BECOME A MASTER IN THE JAPANESE LANGUAGE WITHOUT LEAVING HOME

 Langma School of Language has been offering Japanese online courses since its inception.
 No matter whether you live in Europe, Asia, the Americas, Africa or Australia – our online programme is developed to cater the needs of an individual and forget the time zone.
 You can be with us with your computer, laptop, tablet or smartphone.